 Get a driver’s license

-H4 visa holders are allowed to apply for a driver’s license in the U.S. If they pass the necessary driver’s tests, they are allowed to drive.
+H4 visa holders can apply for a driver’s license in the U.S. If they pass the necessary driver’s tests, they get the right to drive.

 Get ITIN number for H4 dependents